We offer grants to qualified Froebelian educators to support them in their ongoing work and to help them share their expertise with others.

 If you are interested in applying for a grant:

-- have a look at examples of past awards in our latest Froebel Trust Annual Review
+- have a look at examples of Froebel Trust funded projects and recent grant awards in our latest Froebel Trust Annual Review

-- you may find it helpful to consult our suggested reading list
+- you may also find it helpful to consult our suggested reading list.

 Each of our grants and bursary schemes has different criteria, but the overarching theme that runs through all the work we support, is that it builds upon and contributes to knowledge and understanding of Froebelian philosophy, principles and approaches.